Last Updated on March 8, 2021 by Julia Wilson

 Keep the area clean with diluted chlorhexidine or Betadine (iodine).
 Switch to glass or stainless steel food and water bowls, which should be washed once a day.
 Glucocorticoids may be necessary to reduce inflammation.

-Folliculitis is an inflammation or infection of the hair follicles that is characterised by the presence of red bumps on your cat’s skin.
+Folliculitis is an inflammation or infection of the hair follicles characterised by the presence of red bumps on your cat’s skin.
 The condition occurs when bacteria, which normally reside on the skin invade the hair follicle, usually due to damage caused by itching, scratching or inflammation.
 Feline acne, allergic dermatitis, mites, metabolic disorders, flea bite allergy and stud tail can both lead to folliculitis in the cat.

 - Red or pus-filled papules on around one or more hair follicles.
 Small fissures or ulcers can develop in severely affected cats.
 The fur may become thin, with bald patches.